Start Anywhere.

 Object Store:

 In parallel every volume in the Silent Brick System can be provided as a S3 compatible object store.
-Depending on performance requirements, the Silent Brick DS with high capacity or the Silent Brick Flash with high speed are the right choice.
+Depending on performance requirements, the Silent Brick Max with high capacity or the Silent Brick Plus with high speed are the right choice.

 more about the s3-compatible object store